kanyewesternfront/kanyewesternfront.github.io/_posts/2018-09-09-creating-a jekyllsite.md

 ### Okay, but then what is Jekyll?

 Jekyll is a *static site generator* created by the people at GitHub.
-It converts plain-text files into HTML, which then generates a static website.
+It converts plain-text files into HTML and CSS, which is the generated static website.

 These plain-text files are written in a language called Markdown.
 In the words of its creator, John Gruber, it is "...an easy-to-read, easy-to-write plain-text" language.
 Its *syntax*, or set of rules, is simple enough for just about anyone to learn and use, which cannot be said for dynamic sites which require knowledge of HTML, CSS, and JavaScript.
 For people new to coding or creating websites, that can be daunting.
 With Markdown that complexity is eliminated.
 You don't have to use tags or learn code, making it ideal for creating quick and easy sites.